Cambridge Network Board

-Professor Andy Neely is Pro-Vice-Chancellor: Enterprise and Business Relations at the University of Cambridge and former Head of the Institute for Manufacturing (IfM) and Head of the Manufacturing and Management Division of Cambridge University Engineering Department.
+Professor Andy Neely is Pro-Vice-Chancellor: Enterprise and Business Relations at the University of Cambridge, Head of the Institute for Manufacturing (IfM) and Head of the Manufacturing and Management Division of Cambridge University Engineering Department.
 He is a Fellow of Sidney Sussex College and Founding Director of the Cambridge Service Alliance.
 He is widely recognized for his work on the servitization of manufacturing, as well as his work on performance measurement and management.
 Previously he has held appointments at Cranfield University, London Business School, Cambridge University, where he was a Fellow of Churchill College, Nottingham University, where he completed his PhD and British Aerospace.
 He was Deputy Director of AIM Research – the UK’s management research initiative – from 2003 until 2012 and was elected a Fellow of the Academy of Social Science in 2008 and a Fellow of the Royal Academy of Engineering in 2018.
 He was awarded an OBE in the 2020 New Year’s Honours list.

 Lee Welham is a partner in the Deloitte Cambridge office with 14 years’ experience in serving a range of businesses in the FTSE, AIM and high growth private market sectors.
 Lee leads the Deloitte Equity Capital Markets group in Cambridge which provides a range of services to companies with an aspiration to IPO.
 He has led and been involved in all major areas of capital markets work including acquisition due diligence; reporting accountant work and demerger projects.

 With more than 20 years of experience in Human Resources at companies such as Domino Printing Sciences and Marshall of Cambridge, Vicki brings a vast amount of people management expertise and cultural knowledge.
 Vicki has achieved a BA in History and a CIPD.

-Andy Williams holds the dual roles of Vice President R&D for MedImmune and Cambridge Transition Team Leader for AstraZeneca, MedImmune’s parent company.
-This includes working with Cambridge and national stakeholders to develop the local infrastructure, promoting the life sciences sector and inspiring the next generation of scientists through MedImmune and AstraZeneca extensive local community outreach activities.
-With the arrival of AstraZeneca’s global head office and new strategic R&D centre in Cambridge, Andy has been an active contributor to evolving Cambridge’s thinking in areas like transport, skill development, amenities for the community and affordable housing.
+Andy Williams is Vice President – Cambridge Programme & Strategy for AstraZeneca.
+As well as delivery of the company’s strategy for its Cambridge footprint, Andy works with Cambridge and national stakeholders to develop the local infrastructure, promote the life sciences sector and inspire the next generation of scientists through AstraZeneca’s extensive local community outreach activities.
+With the arrival of AstraZeneca’s new strategic R&D centre at the Cambridge Biomedical Campus, Andy has been an active contributor to evolving Cambridge’s thinking in areas such as transport, skill development, amenities for the community and affordable housing.

 Ken is Deputy Managing Director at Microsoft's Cambridge Research Lab with responsibility for the lab's business-facing activities, including technology transfer, incubation, licensing, spin-outs, and other models for utilising the intellectual property generated by the lab's research groups.
 Woodberry joined Microsoft Research in September 2002 from RealVNC, a start-up he co-founded with colleagues from AT&T Laboratories in Cambridge.